souravsolutions/souravsolutions/README.md

 I'm **Sourav**, a self-taught developer from India.

 I love building clean and modern web apps.
-If an idea comes to my mind, I try to build it and ship it.
+If an idea comes to my mind, I try to build it and make it real.

 My current stack is **React, JavaScript, Tailwind, Node.js, Express, and MongoDB**.
 I enjoy designing UIs, working with APIs, and creating real projects that help me learn faster.